ERnsTL/flowd/README.md

 * Unix domain client (abstract and path-based)
 * TLS client and server
 * SSH client (without using OpenSSH client)
-* Compression and decompression in XZ/LZMA2 and Brotli formats
+* Compression and decompression in Brotli format
 * Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
 Bonjour
 * WebSocket server and client with retry on connection establishment